1j01/diverge/README.md

 ### Providers

-Providers can look at the path you're on and the cursor position and suggest alternative paths.
+Providers can look at the path you're on and the cursor position and suggest new paths.

 The basic provider returns paths from a database of strings entered by users.